akashani62/without_test_helper/README.md

           case role_name
           when :sysadmin then assert_response :success
           else assert_require_login
           end
         end
       end
+    end

 Analogous post_test, put_test, delete_test exist as well.

 Perform your assertions inside the assertions block.
 One test will be created for when no user is logged in and then one for each role.
 The setup code will be run then the controller request will be performed (inside an assert_difference block if you include difference values) and finally the assertions block will be executed.
 All blocks are executed by the test itself so you have access to all the usual assertions plus the @controller object.
+If you are testing JS responses (where your paramters include :format => :js) then the xhr method will automatically be called to keep your tests from failing due to cross-site errors.